creatvie-introvert/wordweaver/README.md

 ## Wireframes
 **WordWeaver** is a responsive, single-page web app that blends trivia with classic crossword puzzles.
 Designed to be clean, intuitive, and mobile-first, the app allows users to create dynamic puzzles by selecting a difficulty level and a quiz category, all without needing to sign-up or log in.

 Clues are fetched in real-time from a public trivia API and mapped into a crossword-style grid that users can interact with directly.
-The design encourages a frictionless experience as players can jump straight into a gae, switch between light and dark modes, and recieve instant feedback upon completion.
+The design encourages a frictionless experience as players can jump straight into a game, switch between light and dark modes, and recieve instant feedback upon completion.

-From a UX perspective, WordWeaver prioristises clarity and choice.
-Its modular layout adapts responsively across mobile, tablet, and desktop, whilst maintianing a minimalist aesthetic.
+From a UX perspective, WordWeaver prioritises clarity and choice.
+Its modular layout adapts responsively across mobile, tablet, and desktop, whilst maintaining a minimalist aesthetic.
 This ensures the puzzle remains the focal point.
 Built with accessibility and usability in mind, this project demonstrates dynamic DOM manipulation, API integration, and progressive interaction - all shaped through thoughtful wireframing and iteration in Figma.

 <details>
 <summary>Mobile Wireframes</summary>